tejalnayak/E-commerce-follow-along/Ecommerce-Follow-Along-main/README.md

 # Milestone 15 : In this milestone, we will create and Navbar component and add nav component to every screen.
 Key feautures:
-Create an new Nav component with links to all pages: Home, My-products, Add product, Cart.
+Created an new Nav component with links to all pages: Home, My-products, Add product, Cart.
 Made the Navbar responsive to all screen sizes.
 We added the nav component to all the pages and make the navigations to all this pages smooth and easy.
 Summary : We created a NavBar component where we can access different pages directly just creating a button instead of changing the URL.
 And also we made the NavBar responsive according to device (..like Desktop and Mobilephone).